dotnet/docs/docs/visual-basic/language-reference/error-messages/the-type-for-variable-variablename-will-not-be-inferred.md

 ---
-title: "The type for variable &#39;&lt;variablename&gt;&#39; will not be inferred because it is bound to a field in an enclosing scope"
+title: "The type for variable &#39;&lt;variablename&gt;&#39; will not be inferred because it is bound to a field in an enclosing scope | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14" ms.reviewer: ""

-ms.date: "2015-07-20"
-ms.prod: .net
-ms.reviewer: ""
 ms.suite: ""
 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vbc42110"